-Analog Devices, a publicly owned company headquartered in the US, was founded in 1965 and employs approximately 19,980 individuals, having reported $11.0B in revenue as of 2025.
-The company specializes in semiconductor manufacturing, focusing on analog, mixed-signal, and digital signal processing chips, particularly converter chips used to translate analog signals to digital and vice versa.
+Analog Devices, publicly owned and headquartered in the US, was founded in 1965 and employs approximately 19,980 individuals.
+The company reported $11.0B in revenue as of 2025.
+Its main product is semiconductor manufacturing, functioning as an analog, mixed-signal, and digital signal processing chipmaker.
+The company develops converter chips used to translate analog signals to digital and vice versa.

 2025 Revenue